Home Selling Tips

 How much does it cost to sell a house?
-It's one of the most important questions a South Florida homeowner can ask — and most sellers underestimate the answer.
-Total selling costs typically run 7–10% of the sale price, meaning a seller netting $400,000 from a $450,000 sale may actually spend $40,000–$45,000 getting there.
-Here's every line item, broken down.
+It is one of the most important questions a South Florida homeowner can ask, and most sellers underestimate the answer.
+Total selling costs typically run 7 to 10 percent of the sale price, meaning a seller netting $400,000 from a $450,000 sale may actually spend $40,000 to $45,000 getting there.
+Here is every line item, broken down.

 Real estate agent commission

 Agent commission is the largest selling cost for most South Florida sellers.
-Traditionally structured as a percentage of the sale price, total agent fees typically run 4–6% in the current market — split between the listing agent and the buyer's agent.
-Following the 2024 NAR settlement, commission structures have become more variable: buyers may now negotiate their agent's fee directly, and sellers negotiate the listing agent's fee separately.
+Traditionally structured as a percentage of the sale price, total agent fees typically run 4 to 6 percent in the current market, split between the listing agent and the buyer's agent.
+Following the 2024 NAR settlement, commission structures have become more variable.
+Buyers may now negotiate their agent's fee directly, and sellers negotiate the listing agent's fee separately.

 On a $500,000 South Florida home, total agent commissions might range from $20,000 (4%) to $30,000 (6%) depending on what you negotiate and what the buyer's agent is offered.
 This remains the biggest line item by far.